 We plan, migrate, and implement Microsoft and Google platforms so they support management, staff, constituents, and customers.
-How does your organization handling cloud services planning, migration, configuration, and maintenance?
+How is your organization handling cloud options for maximizing features and support?

 Communication services, storage, and database management systems have moved to the cloud where they can be managed and maintained more strategically.